 Full Council Meetings

-With effect from April 2013 these are usually held on the 2nd Thursday monthly at 7 pm, with the exception of August.
+With effect from July 2019 these are held on the 2nd Wednesday monthly at 6.30 pm, with the exception of August.
 The items discussed will most likely include planning applications, consultation documents, village issues, reports from various bodies that the Parish Council has dealings with, and finance.
 There is always a public session at the start of the meeting for residents to ask questions before the meeting starts properly, and this is limited to 5 minutes per person or group, but may be extended at the Chairman’s discretion.
-There is now also the opportunity to speak during agenda item discussion, again at the Chairman’s discretion.
+There is also the opportunity to speak during agenda item discussion, again at the Chairman’s discretion.

 b.
-Planning Committee Meetings These are held as and when needed, but increasingly are being called most months due to the consultation period being less than the monthly cycle of full council meetings, and from April 2013 will nearly always be on the 4th or 5th Thursday of the month, again at 7pm.
-The Public session facility will be the same as for Full Council Meeting, but only for current agenda items.
+Planning Committee Meetings These are held if consultation periods fall outside of the monthly cycle of full council meetings, and are usually on the last Wednesday of the month, again at 6pm.
+The Public session facility will be the same as for Full Council Meeting, but only for planning agenda items.

 d.
-Annual Meeting This is always the meeting at which the Chairman is elected, and is usually held on the 2nd Thursday in May.
+Annual Meeting This is always the meeting at which the Chairman is elected, and is usually held on the 2nd Wednesday in May.
 The only exception to this might be in an election year, where it has to be held within 14 days of the date when Councillors should take office.
-The 2016 Annual Meeting took place on 12Th May – the next election year is 2017.
+The 2022 Annual Meeting will take place on 11 May – the next election year is 2025.
 Gurnard Parish Council splits the annual meeting into 2 parts with the first part being for the election of the Chairman and Vice-Chairman, as well as appointing Councillors to represent the Parish Council on various outside Bodies and Organisations.
 The 2nd part then proceeds as per an ordinary monthly Full Council Meeting.
 The Public session will usually take place between the 1st and 2nd parts of the agenda.

 e.
-Working Parties/Steering Groups Working Parties are set up when some project is undertaken necessitating this form of management and currently include Public Access and Village Green Status Working Groups.
+Working Parties Working Parties are set up when a project is undertaken on a temporary basis necessitating this form of management and currently include Public Access and Village Green Status Working Groups.
 These meetings are not held in the Public Domain, but reported upon at the next full council meeting.
-The Parish Council will always be represented but often membership is mainly filled by volunteers from the Village, who either have an interest in the project or a particular skill that is needed.
-Examples of this recently would be the Traffic Management Plan in 2001, the “Save Gurnard Post Office” campaign in 2003 and the Parish Plan (Gurnard: Your Vision of the Future) from 2004 to 2006.
-The Parish Council resurrected the Traffic Management Plan Working Party in April 2006 and disbanded in October 2011 for the time being.
-In 2010 the Parish Council worked with Gurnard Sailing Club to form a Steering Group to resurrect the Gurnard Regatta summer event, which took place on 14th August (see news pages for report) – it was repeated in 2011 on 20th August.
-A combined exercise to produce a combined Neighbourhood Plan is being undertaken in 2012/2013/2014/2015/2016 and 2017.
+The Parish Council will always be represented but membership can be filled by volunteers from the Village, who either have an interest in the project or a particular skill that is needed.
+Examples of this was the Traffic Management Plan in 2001, the “Save Gurnard Post Office” campaign in 2003 and the Parish Plan (Gurnard: Your Vision of the Future) from 2004 to 2006.
+The Parish Council resurrected the Traffic Management Plan Working Party in April 2006 and disbanded in October 2011.
+In 2010 the Parish Council worked with Gurnard Sailing Club to form a Steering Group to resurrect the Gurnard Regatta summer event.
+A combined exercise to produce a Neighbourhood Plan was undertaken in 2012/2013/2014/2015/2016 and 2017.
 This project was concluded with a resounding YES vote at the referendum held in Thursday 7 September 2017.
 The plan was then adopted by the Isle of Wight Council and any planning applications for the Parish of Gurnard are now judged against the principles of this document.
 The Parish Council would like to thank all members of the community who volunteered so much of their time to ensure this project was brought to its final conclusion.